alecive/alecive.github.io/_posts/2018-10-21-Student-projects.md

  * Human detection and sensing
  * Augmented/virtual reality
  * Reinforcement learning for HRC
- * Cognitive systems to transfer knowledge to and from the human
+ * Cognitive systems to transfer knowledge to and from the human (humans teaching robots, robots teaching humans)
  * High-level transfer learning and self adaptation to unforeseen circumstances

 # Physical Human-Robot Interaction [p-HRI] :robot: